Please see below for frequently asked questions (FAQ's), general website policies cancellation policy and miscellaneous about massage therapy

 What to bring?

-For some of my work (e.g. myofascial release, visceral and neural manipulation), I recommend to come in sportswear (shorts and sports bra if applicable) or decent underwear.
+For some of my work (e.g. myofascial release, visceral and neural manipulation), I recommend to wear sportswear (shorts and sports bra if applicable) or decent underwear.
 This will be discussed specifically with you when we discuss what kind of bodywork is the best for your specific case.
-But it might be a good idea to have that clothing option with you anyway.
+But it might be a good idea to have that clothing option available anyway.

 How much pressure is going to be used?